marty-oehme/zettelkasten.nvim/README.md

 Not much more has been implemented yet, but some options can already be configured by the user.

+Lastly, a warning:
-Lastly, this plugin is in *very* rough shape, so don't expect too much as of now.
+Though it works, this plugin is in *very* rough development still, so don't expect too much as of now.
 It works what I desperately needed it to work for and thus the additional functionalities will only come trickling in,